Doctoral Education Pilot in Precision Cancer Medicine

 • Research plan needs to be focused on iCAN flagship research areas.

-• The plan includes collaboration with non-university partners. iCANDOC collaborates with non-university partners who are already firmly committed to offer co-supervision, training events, and secondment positions to candidates.
+• The intersectoral mobility part of the research plan is to include a plan of collaboration with non-university partners. iCANDOC collaborates with non-university partners who are already firmly committed to offer co-supervision, training events, and secondment positions to candidates.
 The iCAN Flagship Project is a collaborative effort already. iCANDOC non-university partners are represented by all Finnish Cancer Center FICAN non-university participants including Helsinki University Hospital HUS in the UH call.
-Partners are also represented by the private sector through Pharma Industry Finland, HealthTech Finland, Finnish Bioindustries, and the Mallimaa project coordinated by Finnish Cancer Institute.
+Partners are also represented by the private sector through Pharma Industry Finland, HealthTech Finland, Finnish Bioindustries, and the Mallimaa project coordinated by Finnish Cancer Institute or directly with companies.By submitting the application the applicant agrees that the title and the summary of the research plan can be shared with companies/partners potentially interested in collaboration.

 • We are the leading group in the Academy of Finland's Centre of Excellence in Tumor Genetics Research, and focus on predisposition to and genesis of neoplasia.
 We use versatile bioinformatic and wetlab tools to understand why cancer arises and how to stop it.